Declan John: Bolton Wanderers

+On 1 September 2023, John joined Salford City on loan until January 2024.
+On 22 May 2024, the club confirmed that he would be leaving at the end of his contract on 30 June.

+St Mirren

+In November 2024 John joined St Mirren on a short term deal, subsequently extended until the end of the season.
+On 28 March 2025, John signed a further two-year contract.

 International career

 John was first called up to the Wales squad for the 2014 FIFA World Cup qualifiers against Macedonia and Serbia, in September 2013.
 He was an unused substitute in both games.
 The following month, he retained his place in the squad for the qualifiers against Macedonia and Belgium.
 On 11 October, John made his debut, playing the whole 90 minutes in the 1–0 win against Macedonia at the Cardiff City Stadium.